fivetanley/instanley/README.md

-Install-Install
+Instanley
 ===============

 There are too many package managers for your projects nowadays.
 To install with Bundler, NPM, Bower, Leiningen or Maven:

-`install-install`
+`instanley`

-Install-Install will only run the command if its corresponding file is present.
+Instanley will only run the command if its corresponding file is present.
 For example:

 * `bundle install` will run if a `Gemfile` is present